heavycrystal/attiny-stuff/README.md

 # attiny-stuff

-This is my repository of C code written for the DigiSpark development board.
+This is my repository of C code written for the DigiSpark development board, that contains an ATTiny85 microcontroller.

 It's highly disorganized and written primarily from an experimental point of view.
 Capabilities tested so far: